-As at 31 December 2011 there were 31 female Serious Offenders.
-This represents 4.25% of Serious Offenders:
+As at 31 December 2013 there were 35 female Serious Offenders.
+This represents 4.5% of Serious Offenders:

-- 25 of them are serving sentences for murder.
-Of these 25 females, 2 are serving sentences of natural Life. - 2 are serving federal sentences for serious drug importation offences, 1 for supply large quantity prohibited drug - 1 is serving a sentence for a sexual offence. - 2 are serving a sentence for violence, one of which is designated a Serious Offender by the Commissioner.
+- 28 of them are serving sentences for murder.
+Of these 28 females, 1 is serving a sentence of natural Life. - 4 are serving federal sentences for serious drug importation offences, 1 for supply large quantity prohibited drug - 2 are serving sentences for sexual offences. - 1 is serving a sentence for violence.

-During 2011 three female Serious Offenders was released to parole.
-In its report to the State Parole Authority the SORC supported their release to parole.
+During 2013, 2 female Serious Offenders were released to parole.
+In its reports to the State Parole Authority the SORC supported their release to parole.